 - Full Day Safari: A full-day safari in Tadoba National Park allows unrestricted movement between its core zones.
 Movement between Tadoba and Moharli zones is possible since they are connected, while Kolsa is on the other side of the park.
 Buffer zones are far and disconnected from one another, restricting movement between zones.
 A full-day safari is a much more expensive affair than a regular half-day safari.

-- Booking for available slots opens 120 days prior to the date of entry.
+- Booking: Booking for available slots opens 120 days prior to the date of entry.
 It is recommended to book at least 60–90 days in advance for core zones, especially during the peak season.
 All bookings for core need to be made in advance.
 On the spot bookings can only be made at buffer gates subject to availability.

 Packing Essentials for a Tiger Safari in Tadoba